 Will it happen?

-My opinion is that we are well on the way in a number of areas such as gene therapy, stem cell therapies and regenerative medicine.
+My opinion is that we are well on the way in a number of areas such as gene therapy, stem cell therapies, tissue engineering and cutting edge cancer treatments which use the patients own immune system to identify and attack the tumours.
 Progress depends on funding although a number of factors will drive things forward and interest is increasing among both Scientists and the general population.
-The greatest driving force of all is that the baby boomers are aging and this will place increasing demands on healthcare systems.
-Keep in mind that the average person costs more in medical expenditure in the last year of their life than all the other years put together.
-Also, the number of workers is declining in most developed countries which means that we need to keep the existing population working and productive as long as possible.
+The greatest driving force of all is that the baby boomers are aging and this will place increasing demands on healthcare systems so keeping them going for even another 7 or 8 years in good health will yield massive cost savings.
+To get this in perspective keep in mind that the average person costs more in medical expenditure in the final year of their life than all the other years put together.
+Also, the number of workers is declining in most developed countries which means that we need to keep the existing population working and productive for as long as possible.

-These are just two reasons but jointly they pose a serious economic problem to many governments worldwide.
+The above are just two reasons to aggressively pursue regenerative medicine but jointly they pose a serious economic threat to many countries worldwide for the simple reason that when you combine a falling birthrate with large numbers of chronically sick baby boomers it equates to economic disaster.
 So what time-frame do I put on it?
-I made a projection some time back and, based on current research, I feel we will be pretty much able to treat and manage aging within 25 to 30 years given appropriate research and funding.
-Two charitable foundations which are coordinating research and seeking to raise funds appear below.
+My reply is that I made a projection some time back and, based on current research, I feel we will be pretty much able to treat and manage aging within 20 to 25 years given appropriate research and funding although some area such as cancer, stem cell therapies, immunology and tissue engineering are quite well or very well funded already its the others such as removing intracellular and extracellular garbage, treating protein crosslinks and enabling the body to dispose of senescent cells which are vital in order to achieve comprehensive rejuvenation, Two charitable foundations which are coordinating research and seeking to raise funds appear below and the SENS foundation is making good progress in spite of limited funding.

 If you are unsure whether this is a war worth fighting consider this.
 When the war on aging is won (and it is a case of when not if) 100,000 people per day would be saved!
 This is because, of the 150,000 people who die each day, two thirds die from aging.
 This is a staggering figure and what this means is that, of nearly 60 million people who die each year, 40 million die from age related issues.
 I believe we will achieve significant positive results within the next decade in research on mice and that the knowledge acquired will then be transferred to humans and, hopefully, end the horrific descent into senility and old age of the millions of people who linger in retirement homes and suffer the indignities that come with the passing years.